Pigius/avp-cli/README.md

 ## Roles and Permissions

-This tool requires certain permissions to interact with the AWS Verified Permissions service.
+This tool requires certain permissions to interact with the Amazon Verified Permissions service.
 It is recommended to use this tool on an AWS sandbox account where admin access is granted.
 Always follow the principle of least privilege and only grant the necessary permissions for the tasks you need to perform.

 ## Next Steps